andrewMal/Java-projects/README.md

 The code is my own version of classic Game Tic-tac-toe.

 For that project i used MVC(Model-View-Controller) model and javabuilder of eclipse.

+Just run the jar file TicTacToeRun to launch